25 Awesome at-Home Raspberry Pi Project Ideas

 16 – Home thermostat

-It’s a company that now offers a whole range of products around the connected home, but it was mainly known for its smart thermostats.
-Well, the goal of this project is to try to do the same thing for a lot less.
+Do you know Nest?
+It was a big company that offered a whole range of products around the connected home, but it was mainly known for its smart thermostats (it’s now part of Google).

 The idea is to use a Raspberry with some extra components (like a temperature sensor) to regulate the temperature and humidity in your home.
 Then you’ll be able to control everything from a web interface or your smartphone.